 In addition to standard coverage options like comprehensive, collision, and bodily injury liability, Safeco offers an array of free benefits and supplemental coverage options.
 Included in each Safeco policy is reimbursement for first aid (up to $10,000), accident forgiveness in return for violation-free driving, and diminishing deductible, which lowers your collision premium by $100 for every year you go claim-free (up to $500).

 We also appreciate the supplemental coverage options that let you personalize your policy for your needs.
-You can purchase roadside assistance (accessible through the mobile app), rental car reimbursement, pet coverage, personal property coverage, protection for CDs, DVDs, and A/V equipment, gap coverage, and replacement for an electronic key and lock.
+You can purchase roadside assistance (accessible through the mobile app), rental car reimbursement, pet coverage, personal property coverage, protection for CDs, DVDs, and A/V equipment, gap coverage, new car replacement coverage, and replacement for an electronic key and lock.

 Variety of discounts

 Safeco gives you many opportunities to save on your premiums.
-There are discounts for taking an accident prevention course, installing a four-wheel anti-lock braking system, and equipping your car with an alarm or disabling device to prevent theft.
+There are discounts for taking an accident prevention course (for drivers 55 and older), installing a four-wheel anti-lock braking system, and equipping your car with an alarm or disabling device to prevent theft.
 You also can get a break for bundling home and auto insurance, insuring multiple cars on the same policy, maintaining low mileage, and being a homeowner.
 Teenagers can also receive discounts for getting good grades, taking an approved driver education program, or going to school 100 miles away from home without a car.

 While many of these are fairly common discounts, it’s nice to see Safeco advertise so many.
 Some are dependent on what state you live in, so you’ll still need to contact your local agent to see which you qualify for — but having so many options is a good indication that there will be some ways to lower your premium.

 Safeco offers a mobile app that lets you handle insurance issues on the go.
 Having an app seems commonplace nowadays, but many insurance companies have yet to make the leap, which is why we appreciate Safeco’s thoughtful approach.
 Through the app, you can submit and check the status of your claim, pull up your insurance ID card, pay bills, update policy information and documents, and contact your independent agent or roadside assistance.
-On the App Store, Safeco received a high 4.7 out of five from more 5,400 ratings.
-However, it holds a rating of only 2.5 out of five on the Google Play Store due to login issues, so if you’re an Android user, you may be out of luck until the bug is fixed.
+On the App Store, Safeco received a high 4.8 out of five from more 16,100 ratings.
+However, it holds a rating of only 3.5 out of five on the Google Play Store due to speed issues, so if you’re an Android user, it’s something to be aware of.

 The majority of insurers will deny a claim if an accident happens during a ride-share.
 However, Safeco extends most of the same coverage from its regular auto insurance policies to those who drive for services like Uber and Lyft.
 The options are currently only available in 13 states (which notably doesn’t include New York or California), but for those who are residents in the insured areas, Safeco estimates that you’d likely pay less than $10 per month for coverage.